Mostafa-SAID7/fullycommunity/SECURITY.md

 - [ ] 🔑 Secrets stored securely (not in code)
 - [ ] 🔒 HTTPS enforced
 - [ ] 🚦 Rate limiting configured

+> [!WARNING]
+> Failing to implement these security measures can lead to serious vulnerabilities.
+When in doubt, ask for a security review!

 ---